 With respect to the other players:

-- Jay Williams offered position-specific insight for point guards.
+- Jay Williams offered position-specific insight regarding point guards.

 - Fran Fraschilla provided the analysis, as well as the obligatory comparison to Dirk Nowitzki, for international players.